 Once you’ve packed, you can make your final checks.
 We’d recommend doing this for half an hour or so before embarking on your journey.

-Make sure you have ticked everything off your list, and double-check that you have all your most important items.
-This final stage can help give you peace of mind, so you can simply drive off and enjoy your family camping trip.
+Make sure you have ticked everything off your list, and double-check that you have all your most essential camping items.
+This final stage can help give you peace of mind, so you can drive off and enjoy your family camping trip.

 So that was our short guide to planning a camping trip.
 We hope that this has given you some basic steps to follow and that you can use them as a framework to plan your own trip.